semgrep/semgrep-docs/docs/kb/semgrep-code/scan-engine-kill.md

 First, establish how much memory is required to scan.
 Determining the total amount of memory required is key, not just to avoid killed scans but to run scans that use swap memory.
 Avoid swap memory when scanning with any static analysis tool.
 Semgrep and other SAST tools are disk I/O intensive and swapping in and out with a swap file reduces performance severely.

 - In the early phases of your scan deployment, start with a relatively larger runner or Kubernetes pod that has lots of memory.
-- Perform the scan with a `-j 1` configuration; no parallelization of subprocesses.
+- Perform the scan with the `-j 1` option.
+This sets the number of jobs to 1 (no parallelization of subprocesses).
 - Enable a swap monitor for the entire duration of the scan to ensure an accurate assessment of RAM used, for example, running a script that samples the memory frequently:
 ```
 $ free -m